junghyey/grinnell-elephant/written_reports/sprint2_reports/sprint2_journal.md

 6. **Milestone Establishment**
    - Break down each feature or page into milestones, ensuring a clear progression from initial design to final implementation.
-   - Define documentation milestones to ensure that drafts are reviewed and iterated upon throughout the sprint.
+   - Define documentation milestones to make sure our drafts are reviewed and worked on throughout the sprint.

 7. **Iterative Reviews**
-   - Perform iterative reviews with the team during sprint retrospectives to evaluate progress on features and documentation.
+   - Do iterative reviews with the team during sprint retrospectives to evaluate progress on features and documentation.
    - Gather feedback and update the documentation accordingly to reflect the most current implementation details.

 8. **Final Documentation Integration**
-   - Finalize user guides, developer guides, and help menus into a cohesive documentation package.
+   - Finalize user manual, developer documentation in repo, and settings layout into a cohesive documentation package.
    - Ensure the product's functionality is well-documented for both end-users.

 ---